Widening the Impact of Co-design Research

 Co-design is the practice of supporting the active involvement and participation of ‘users’ (people/stakeholders/those impacted by the design) in the design of research and all aspects of research that flow from designing together in order to co-produce research learning, outcomes and impact.

 To understand the context of co-design research, you may find it interesting to look at an overview of co-production's growing importance globally in this European Conference on Education Research (ECER) keynote speech by Ramon Flecha.
-Closer to home this report from the Scottish Improvement Science Collaborating Centre explores health and social service providers working in co-production across Scotland and the policy interface that may form the context for your own research here in Scotland.
+Closer to home, a report from the Scottish Improvement Science Collaborating Centre explores health and social service providers working in co-production across Scotland and the policy interface that may form the context for your own research here in Scotland.
 Finally, this reflective article reflects on the power dynamics of implementing a co-production approach over unequal policy terrain.

 Resources from Workshops